Birth Injury Compensation Claims in Manchester

 When we refer to a wrongful birth, this means the mother would have chosen to terminate the pregnancy if she had known about any birth defects.

 If the conditions were not diagnosed early enough due to clinical and medical negligence and the pregnancy went to full-term, then this is classified as a wrongful birth.
 Compensation claims can be made for personal injury and birth injury claims in these circumstances.

 Uterine Rupture and Placental Abruption

-If cases like this have been misdiagnosed and not correctly treated by your hospital then it can be a personal injury claim route that we can assist with as it falls under the birth injury negligence category.
+If cases like this have been misdiagnosed and not correctly treated by your hospital then it can be a personal injury claim route that we can assist with as it falls under this category of birth injury negligence.